rswgnu/hyperbole/README.md

 Once Hyperbole has been installed for use at your site and loaded into your Emacs session, it is ready for use.
-You will see a Hyperbole menu on your menubar and {C-h h} will display a Hyperbole menu in the minibuffer for quick keyboard-based selection.
+You will see a Hyperbole menu on your menubar and 'Hypb' in the minor-mode section of your modeline.  {C-h h} will display a Hyperbole menu in the minibuffer for quick keyboard-based selection.

 You can invoke Hyperbole commands in one of three ways: